kensho-technologies/graphql-compiler/README.md

 These operations are currently hardcoded in the compiler; in the future, we may enable the addition of custom filtering operations via compiler plugins.

+Multiple `@filter` directives may be applied to the same field at once.
+Conceptually, it is as if the different `@filter` directives were joined by SQL `AND` keywords.

 #### Passing Parameters

 The `@filter` directive accepts two types of parameters: runtime parameters and tagged parameters.